 If the cracks are not addressed, then more water penetration is inevitable.
 Getting water behind the firebrick will result in a total failure of the backer board and the brick will defenestrate—the brick will loosen and fall out.
 Therefore, it is necessary to maintain the mortar joints and address cracks in the mortar joints as quickly as possible.

 While there are DIY options and plenty of advice online, Round Grove Products recommends always using refractory cement to repair hairline cracks and always using a licensed chimney sweep or firebrick restoration contractor to address any cracks in the mortar joints or to repair damaged mortar and bricks in the firebox.
-With proper maintenance and repair, you should be able to enjoy your outdoor fireplace for many years.
+With proper maintenance and repair, you should be able to enjoy your outdoor fireplace without cracks for many years.